adlnet/xAPI-Spec/xAPI.md

 * When queried for statements with a format of "exact", the LRS MUST return the Display property exactly as included (or omitted) within the Statement.
 * When queried for statements with a format of "ids", the LRS SHOULD* NOT include the Display property.
-* When queried for statements with a format of "canonical", the LRS SHOULD return its canonical Display for that Verb if it has one.
+* When queried for statements with a format of "canonical", the LRS SHOULD* return a canonical Display for that Verb.
 * The LRS may determine its canonical Display based on the Verb Display property included within Statements it recieves, the name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.